bugsnag/bugsnag-node/README.md

 ###userId

-Bugsnag will use any userId passed into the notify method when notifying bugsnag of the exception.
+Bugsnag will use any userId passed into the notify method when notifying Bugsnag of the exception.
 You can set this option to any string value and bugsnag will use that to count users affected.

 ```javascript
 bugsnag.notify(new Error("Something went badly wrong"), {userId: "bob-hoskins"});